abduelamin/Team-Profile-Generator/README.md

 ## Features

 - **User-Friendly Interface:** The application provides a simple and interactive prompt system to guide users through the team profile creation process.
-- **Markdown Formatting:** Automatically formats user input into valid Markdown syntax for easy integration into your project's documentation.

 - **Customization:** Easily customize and extend the functionality to suit the specific requirements of your project.

 ## Prerequisites